sarthakvs/url_shortener/README.md

 # Pre-requisites
 1. Ensure that you have Node installed in your system.(https://nodejs.org/en).
-2. Ensute that you have MongoDB installed in your system.(https://www.mongodb.com/try/download/community).
+2. Ensure that you have MongoDB installed in your system.(https://www.mongodb.com/try/download/community).

 # How to run
 1. Download and extract the project